bozsahin/thebench/README.md

 in programming, such as having public package managers.
 You need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.

 3. <a href="https://www.python.org/">Python 3.8  to 3.11</a>.
-(Earlier ones lack the libraries, later ones mess with python's pip in unpredictable ways.
-3.11 is supported until the end of 2027.)
+(Earlier ones lack the libraries we need; later ones mess with python's pip installs in unpredictable ways.
+Version 3.11 is supported until the end of 2027.)

 4. <a href="https://git-scm.com/downloads">git</a>